File: FindSymbols\NavigateToSearchIndexTests.cs

 /// <summary>

-/// When hump/trigram fail even after preprocessing, only Fuzzy is set (from the length check).
+/// When hump/trigram fail even after preprocessing, fuzzy is enabled by the length + bigram checks.

-/// "Xoobar" shares no hump structure or trigrams with "GooBar", but same length → fuzzy match.
+/// "Xoobar" shares no hump structure or trigrams with "GooBar", but same length and enough shared

 /// </summary>